Frequently Asked QuestionsWhat are Magnet Schools?

-For 2020-2021, families will be notified of placements (or position on the wait list) by May 22.
+For 2021-2022, families will be notified of placements (or position on the wait list) by May 28.
 All families will be notified, whether or not their child is selected in the lottery.Do you have to have high test scores to attend a magnet school?No. There is no performance requirement or entry exam; students of any academic ability level may apply.
-(Note: MCAS also has a self-contained program for gifted/talented students in grades 4-6.
+(Note: MCAS also has a self-contained program for high-ability students in grades 4-6.
 Please ask your school principal for details.)

 Will you accept special needs students at the magnet schools?

 Students with special needs are welcome to apply!
 Some special education needs that require a district-level placement (i.e., ED, MO) may need to be accommodated at other schools, however.

 Once a student transfers, the magnet school becomes his/her school regardless of residence.
 Transportation will continue to be provided for as long as the student resides within MCAS boundaries.If I have other children entering school in future years, do they get to transfer?Siblings of current transfer students will be given preference in future years, but space must be available and you will need to complete an application.Can students attending a magnet school transfer back out?Students may transfer out of the school at any time and return to their neighborhood schools.

 A thematic approach provides students and teachers a unique opportunity to connect learning across the content areas.
 Nationwide, magnets are among the most successful schools because they engage students in hands-on learning, stimulating creativity and innovation.
 In today’s competitive environment, MCAS believes that creating choice options is one way both to retain current MCAS families and to attract those who currently do not attend public schools.